uPVC vs Aluminium Windows: The 2026 Guide

 uPVC naturally acts as a brilliant insulator.
 It simply does not conduct exterior cold or internal heat.
 When expertly combined with a modern, multi-chambered internal frame design, uPVC easily achieves A+ energy ratings.

-Historically, older Aluminium acted as a very poor insulator.
+Historically, older 1980s Aluminium acted as a very poor insulator because metal conducts heat rapidly.
 However, this is absolutely no longer true.
-Engineers now construct modern aluminium windows utilising a highly advanced “thermal break”—a dense strip of non-conductive plastic situated deep within the metal frame.
+Engineers now construct modern aluminium windows utilising a highly advanced “polyamide thermal break”.
+This is a dense strip of non-conductive plastic situated deep within the core of the metal frame.
 This crucial innovation successfully stops exterior cold from transferring inside, allowing modern aluminium to perfectly match the thermal performance of uPVC.

 A stunning modern property expertly blending uPVC flush casement windows with large aluminium bifold doors